mitre/nuxt-github-pages/README.md

 - Default: `true`
 - Description: Show detailed logging during the build process.

+#### `canonicalUrls`
+- Type: `boolean`
+- Default: `true`
+- Description: Automatically inject canonical URLs into all HTML files to prevent duplicate content SEO issues.
+The canonical URL tells search engines which version of the page is preferred.

+#### `trailingSlash`
+- Type: `boolean`
+- Default: `false`
+- Description: Whether to use trailing slashes in canonical URLs.
+When `false`, canonical URLs will be `/path`.
+When `true`, they will be `/path/`.
+Choose based on your site's URL structure preference.

 ## How It Works

 1. During the `nuxt generate` build process, this module hooks into the `prerender:done` event
 2. It scans the output directory for all `index.html` files
 3. For each `index.html` found at `/path/to/page/index.html`, it creates a duplicate at `/path/to/page.html`
+4. Optionally injects canonical URLs into all HTML files to prevent SEO duplicate content issues
-4. This ensures both `/path/to/page` and `/path/to/page/` resolve correctly on GitHub Pages
+5. This ensures both `/path/to/page` and `/path/to/page/` resolve correctly on GitHub Pages

 ## Example